nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 ### Writing and reading data using the cache

-Here is an example of writing and reading data using the `Cache` from an actor (which includes strategies):
+Here is an example of writing and reading data using the `Cache` from an actor or strategy:

 ```python
 def greeks_key(instrument_id: InstrumentId):